daaain/Handlebars/README.md

 ## Credits

-Uses the fixes for Sublime by [MarkBorcherding](https://github.com/MarkBorcherding/Handlebars.tmbundle) who in turn adapted [Handlebars.tmbundle](https://github.com/drnic/Handlebars.tmbundle) by Dr Nic.
+Adapted from the great [sublime-text-handlebars](https://github.com/nrw/sublime-text-handlebars) package by Nicholas Westlake.

-## Original license
+## License

 (The MIT License)

-Copyright (c) 2010 Dr Nic Williams, drnicwilliams@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the